sbenson09/sbscanner/README.md

 ## Assignment
 Write a scanner in either Python, Go, or Bash which will test web servers basic auth for credentials of root:root.

-## Provided Considerations
+## Requirements
-The scanner is developed with the following considerations in mind:
+The scanner is developed to the following requirements:

+### Language - Python, Go, or Bash

+The scanner is written in Python.

 ### Scaleability - You may need to run this on tens of thousands of hosts.
 **Performance:** To ensure high performance, the scanner makes HTTP requests using the [aiohttp framework](https://docs.aiohttp.org/en/stable/).